+A sign language interpreter takes the language of one person and relays it as accurately as possible in another language, working from American Sign Language (ASL) to English or English to ASL.
 Interpreting the thoughts and feelings of another person involves a complex set of skills.
-Learning this complex set of skills requires developing bicultural knowledge and bilingual skills in both American Sign Language (ASL) and English.
+Learning this complex set of skills requires developing multi-cultural knowledge and bilingual skills in both ASL and English.
 Interpreters also need to understand specialized discourse, nuances of language, and ethical implications of decisions made in the course of interpreting.
-First and foremost, an interpreter must accurately convey meaning.

-In PCC’s Sign Language Interpretation Program, students develop the fundamental skills needed to begin working as interpreters, using the opportunity to practice interpreting skills in class and in the field with experienced professionals.
+In Portland Community College’s Sign Language Interpretation program, you develop the fundamental skills needed to begin working as an interpreter, using the opportunity to practice interpreting skills in class and the field with experienced professionals.
 Our program offers a wealth of resources, practical experience, and the knowledge needed to succeed.

 PCC’s Sign Language Interpretation program provides a foundation in advanced American Sign Language (ASL), as well as Deaf history and culture, field experience, interpreting theory, and plenty of practice in interpretation in classes and internships.
 While we offer the same academic approach as other programs do, we emphasize mastery of both the practical skills of interpreting and the academic skills that you need to be employable.
 Our graduates’ success demonstrates that we prepare interpreters to be true professionals who lead fulfilling careers.

-Our program has an articulation agreement with Marylhurst University, and a block transfer agreement with Portland State University.
-This makes it easy for SLIP graduates to transition to completing their Bachelor’s degree.
+Our program has a transfer agreement with Portland State University and Gallaudet University.
+This makes it easy for Sign Language Interpretation program graduates to transition to completing your bachelor’s degree.

 Applying to PCC is free and only takes a few minutes.Apply now

 Limited entry awards have an additional application process.
 Learn about the prerequisite requirements for the Sign Language Interpretation program.